Quantum transport on Bethe lattices with non-Hermitian sources and a drain: Localized eigenstates

 which makes the complex spectrum symmetric about the imaginary axis.
 This symmetry can be considered as a non-Hermitian extension of particle-hole symmetry (particle-hole symmetry$^{\dag}$ in the terminology of Ref.~\cite{Kawabata19})].

-There are $(n_{N-2}-1)$ pieces of localized eigenvectors in Eq.~\eqref{eq100-3} for every root site in the $(N-3)$th generation.
+There are $3(n_{N-2}-1)$ pieces of localized eigenvectors in Eq.~\eqref{eq100-3} for every root site in the $(N-3)$th generation.
 The number of the root site in the $(N-3)$th generation is $\ntot_{N-3}$.
-Since we have three eigenvalues for each Ansatz in Eq.~\eqref{eq100-3}, the total number of these localized eigenvectors is $3\ntot_{N-3}(n_{N-2}-1)=3\qty(\ntot_{N-3}-\ntot_{N-2})$.
-We can leave out all these localized eigenvectors in computing the current through the system because they do not have amplitudes in the inner sites.
+Therefore, the total number of these localized eigenvectors is $3\ntot_{N-3}(n_{N-2}-1)=3\qty(\ntot_{N-3}-\ntot_{N-2})$.
+We can omit all these localized eigenvectors when computing the current through the system, since they have no amplitudes at the inner sites.

-Only an eigenvector with the elements on the $(N-2)$th generation of the form $(1,1,\cdots,1)$ can penetrate to the $(N-3)$ generation.
+Only an eigenvector with the elements on the $(N-2)$th generation equal to each other can penetrate to the $(N-3)$ generation.
 The argument thus goes on to the last one presented in the next subsection.